City Icons: 10 Long-Standing Eateries in the Heart of Courtenay Precinct

 9 Blair Street, Te Aro, Wellington

-A bona fide crowd-pleaser since 1997, Nicolini’s is synonymous with traditional Italian hospitality in the CBD.
-Big portions, rustic classics and genuine warmth define the experience, backed by family recipes passed through generations.
-It’s the kind of place where dinner becomes a memory, with long tables, plenty of wine and plates that feel like home.
+A bona fide crowd-pleaser since 1997, Nicolini's is synonymous with traditional Italian hospitality in the CBD.
+Fabrizio works his magic in the kitchen, while Antonio ensures the front of house runs smoothly, keeping the family touch alive.
+Big portions, rustic classics and genuine warmth define the experience, backed by recipes passed through generations.
+It's the kind of place where dinner becomes a memory, with long tables, plenty of wine and plates that feel like home.

 Dragonfly